erinrwhite/jadeite/_posts/2024-03-23-what-it-means-to-leave.md

 ---
 id: 503
-title: 'What it means to leave'
+title: What it means to leave
-date: '2024-03-23T16:17:47-04:00'
+date: 2024-03-23T16:17:47-04:00
 author: erinrwhite
 layout: post
-guid: '{{site.baseurl}}?p=503'
 permalink: /what-it-means-to-leave/
-image: /wp-content/uploads/2024/03/beautiful-neighbors.png
 tags: libraries life providence richmond
 ---

-In early 2016 I posted [What it means to stay]({{site.baseurl}}what-it-means-to-stay/), a rumination on staying put in my job long-term, building community, and switching into marathon mode in my workplace.
+In early 2016 I posted [What it means to stay](/what-it-means-to-stay/), a rumination on staying put in my job long-term, building community, and switching into marathon mode in my workplace.
 I continue to hear from folks that it resonates with you.

 This post is a follow-up: supporting my wife as she exited a harmful work situation, moving nine states away, changing careers, and finding professional footing again after a long run in higher ed and academic libraries.